mediremi/arcee/README.md

 into a namespace.
 For example, `"app.foo"` and `"app.bar"` will belong to the `app` namespace.

-`config` is can be an object or a file location to a JSON, YAML or TOML file.
+`config` can be an object or a file location to a JSON, YAML or TOML file.

 If namespace if prefixed by `!` (`!app.foo`), then the configuration is mutable.